Locations:

 What is penile cancer?

-Penile cancer develops when malignant cells in your penis grow out of control.
+Penile cancer develops when healthy cells in your penis change and grow out of control.
 Your penis is a rod-shaped reproductive organ that allows you to pee and have sex.
-Its main parts include the rod-like part (shaft) that extends from your low belly to the tip of your penis, called the head, or glans.
+Its main parts include the rod-like area (shaft) that extends from your low belly to the tip of your penis, called the head, or glans.
 If you’re uncircumcised, a layer of skin called the foreskin covers the head.
-If you’re not circumcised, the head of your penis is exposed.
+If you’re circumcised, the head of your penis is exposed.

 Advertisement